 - You have questions or concerns about your procedure.

 Seek Care Immediately if

-- You feel something is bulging out into your vagina and not going back in.
+- You feel something is bulging into your vagina and not going back in.

-- Your urine is leaking out more often than the usual.
+- Your urine is leaking more often than usual.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.